shawninder/divination/README.md

 - Additional features
 - Translations for more languages

 Anything goes!

 It is intended for most pull requests to be accepted, but some may be refused for straying too far from the original goal, or for any other reason, really.
-If you not sure, just open an issue with your idea before you start the work and any questions or details about the proposal can be discussed there.
+If you're not sure, just open an issue with your idea before you start the work and any questions or details about the proposal can be discussed there.